Voipfuture-GmbH/voiptris/README.md

 # voiptris

 This project contains UI code for the 'VoIPTris' test assignment.
+The task description can be found inside the /docs folder.

 ![Screenshot](https://github.com/Voipfuture-GmbH/voiptris/blob/master/screenshot.png)